Wanamassa, New Jersey

 Wanamassa /wɑːnɑːmæsə/ is an unincorporated community and census-designated place (CDP) within Ocean Township, in Monmouth County, New Jersey, United States.
-As of the 2020 census, the CDP's population was 4,344.
+As of the 2020 census, the CDP's population was 4,344, making it the most populated neighborhood in Ocean Township.
 The community was named for Wanamassa, a Native American leader of the 17th century.

 Geography

 The community is in eastern Monmouth County, in southeastern Ocean Township.
 It is bordered to the east by the borough of Interlaken and to the southeast by the city of Asbury Park.
 New Jersey Route 35 forms the western border of the CDP, leading north 4 mi to Eatontown and south 3 mi to Neptune City.

 According to the U.S. Census Bureau, the Wanamassa CDP has a total area of 1.152 mi2, including 1.114 mi2 of land and 0.038 mi2 of water (3.30%).
 Deal Lake lies along the southern edge of the community.

 Demographics

+Wanamassa first appeared as an unincorporated community in the 1950 U.S. census.
+It did not appear in the 1970 U.S. census or the 1980 U.S. census; and then was listed as a census designated place in the 1990 U.S. census.